 Australian actor Damon Herriman ("Justified") will play the notorious Charles Manson.

-Burt Reynolds plays George Spahn, the aged California rancher who was persuaded to allow the Manson Family to live on his property.
+Bruce Dern plays George Spahn, the aged California rancher who was persuaded to allow the Manson Family to live on his property.
+(Dern stepped in after the September 2018 death of Burt Reynolds, who was originally cast in the role.)

 Dakota Fanning ("The Alienist") portrays Lynette "Squeaky" Fromme, a Charles Manson disciple who later attempted to assassinate President Gerald Ford.